Grace Yu, MD

 Medical informatics (using technology to improve medical practice), tropical medicine, travelers' health

-Dr. Schechtman is a teaching faculty member at the O’Connor Family Medicine Residency Program.
+Dr. Schechtman is Associate Program Director of the Stanford - O’Connor Family Medicine Residency Program.
 He has special expertise in travel medicine, having studied Tropical Medicine and Traveler’s Health at the School of Public Health and Tropical Medicine at Tulane University (1996) and has added certification in Clinical Tropical Medicine and Traveler’s Health from the American Society of Tropical Medicine and Hygiene (2000).
 Dr. Schechtman worked stateside with Project USA in North and South Dakota on American Indian reservations (1997, 1998 respectively) and worked abroad with the Hurricane Mitch Relief Effort in Guatemala (1998) and Médecins sans Frontières (“Doctors Without Borders”) in Uganda and Liberia (2002-2003).
 During these periods, he treated such medical conditions such as African sleeping sickness, cholera, malnutrition, malaria, and various war injuries.
+In 2017, Dr. Schechtman will be spending a year-long clinical sabbatical in the Amazonian jungles of Peru with his family.
 Dr. Schechtman also has a special interest in medical informatics, which prompted his development of MeisterMed in 2001.
 Outside of work, he enjoys creating giant bubbles, experimenting with sous-vide cooking, and spending time with friends and family.

 Frances Sun, MD